CharlesIrvineKC/mozart/guides/app_overview.md

 If you are a developer working for a bank, you might be asked to develop a process model for handling a customer loan application.

 But what does it mean for a process model to be executable?
 That's where another major concept comes in - the **Process Engine** implemented by `Mozart.ProcessEngine`.
-A process model and some initial data are loaded into a process engine, after which process execution initiated.
+A process model and some initial data are loaded into a process engine, after which process execution is initiated.

 ## Process Model Tasks

 What happens when a process engine executes a process model?
 That brings us to the notion of **Tasks**.
 Tasks are defined in the process model.
 Each task represents some work that needs to be completed.
-The job of the process engine is to drive completion of all of the tasks specified in the process model.
+The job of the process engine is to drive completion of the tasks specified in the process model.
+You will hear the terminology of **task completion** frequently.
+To **complete** a task means to perform the work required of the task.

 Mozart provides arounds a dozen different type of *tasks*.
 The two most ofen used are the `Mozart.Task.User` task and the `Mozart.Task.Service` task.